 • Your landlord is typically responsible for repairs and maintenance, so your money can go elsewhere.

-• Your landlord may also pay some of your monthly utilities, and you aren’t responsible for paying things like property taxes.
+• Your landlord may also pay some of your monthly utilities, and you aren’t responsible for paying property taxes.

-• When your lease is up (often a six-month or annual commitment), you can renegotiate or simply move somewhere else.
-You have flexibility.
+• When your lease is up, you can renegotiate or move.

-• You don’t need to make a big investment (such as the down payment and closing costs associated with home buying) when you move into the next place you rent.
+• You don’t need to make a big investment (like the down payment and closing costs associated with home buying) when you move into the next place you rent.

-• Your landlord may put restrictions on you that you don’t necessarily like, perhaps refusing to allow pets or to permit remodeling.
+• Your landlord may have restrictions that you don’t like, such as no pets or remodeling.

-• The rent you pay each month doesn’t give you any equity/ownership in a property.
-It just goes to the owner, unless you set up a lease with option to buy agreement.
+• The rent you pay each month doesn’t give you any equity in a property.
+It just goes to the owner, unless you set up a rent-to-own agreement.

-• If the owner decides to sell their home, you may need to quickly and unexpectedly move depending on the type of lease or where you occupy .
+• If the owners decide to sell their home, you may need to quickly move.

-• As you make mortgage payments, and depending upon market conditions; you could be gaining equity in your home.
+• Getting a good mortgage rate makes the monthly payments more palatable.
+And as you make payments, you could be gaining equity in your home.

-• You have far fewer restrictions around things like remodeling, pet ownership, and so forth.
+• You have far fewer restrictions involving remodeling, pet ownership, and so forth.

 • You have more stability.
-You can stay as long as you’d like (barring any unusual circumstances such as eminent domain), with no worries about an owner selling the property while you’re living there.
+You can generally stay as long as you’d like.

-• You typically need to make a down payment, and pay closing costs and so forth to get the home.
-It’s an investment.
+• You typically need to qualify for a mortgage, make a down payment, and pay closing costs to secure a home.

-• You’re generally responsible for all repairs, maintenance, and utilities, plus homeowners insurance, property taxes, and other special assessments such as HOA dues.
+• You’re generally responsible for all repairs, maintenance, and utilities, plus homeowners insurance, property taxes, and any HOA dues.

-• If you decide to move, until your departing home is sold, you’re still responsible for its mortgage payments along with the housing expenses attached to the new place you’ll live.
+• If you decide to move, until your home is sold, you’re still responsible for mortgage payments and the expenses attached to your new place.

 Are You Really Ready to Buy?

-• Do your research to ensure that you’re buying for the right reasons and are ready for a long-term commitment.
-If you’ve saved enough money for a down payment and know how much house you can afford, that’s a good sign
+• Make sure you’re ready for a long-term commitment.
+If you’ve saved enough for a down payment and know how much house you can afford, that’s a good sign.

-• Consider if your line of work allows for job continuity with steady ongoing income—have you had this type of income for the past two years or more?
+• Consider if your line of work allows for job continuity with steady income.
+Have you had this type of income for the past two years or more?

-• Save money for a down payment, closing costs, and other fees, plus some funds for moving expenses and any remodeling/repairing you might need to do
+• Save money for a down payment, closing costs, and other fees, plus some funds for moving expenses and any remodeling/repairs.

 SoFi Loan Products